 The Walter B. McDougall Herbarium documents the plant biodiversity of the Colorado Plateau and is an important record for measuring how flora are adapting to the changing climate.

-The herbarium holds more than 43,000 specimens, representing about 27% of the estimated total flora of the Colorado Plateau.
+The herbarium holds more than 44,000 specimens.
 Numerous federally threatened and endangered species are preserved in the collection, as are 55 type specimens, which serve as reference points for the species.
 Some of the specimens were collected more than a century ago, with notes on location and bloom time that current researchers are able to use to note changes in the plants range.

-Catalogued specimens represent 155 vascular plant families, 891 genera, and 2,582 species as well as a significant collection of nonvascular plants including mosses, liverworts, hornworts, and fungi.
+Catalogued specimens represent 183 plant families, 1,035 genera, and 3,846 species as well as a significant collection of nonvascular plants including mosses, liverworts, hornworts, and fungi.

 McDougall, for whom the herbarium was named, was a professor, naturalist, ecologist, and former MNA curator known for his floras of Yellowstone, Big Bend, Death Valley, and Natchez Trace.
 He also authored Plant Ecology, the first textbook on this subject, and two important plant keys for this area: Seed Plants of Northern Arizona and Grand Canyon Wildflowers.
 One of the many contributions McDougall made while curator was growing the herbarium collection from 7,000 to more than 26,000 plant specimens.